A Look at Health, Performance, and Why Supplements are Like Dungeons & Dragons

 Again, I understand that sometimes practicality, finances, or even just plain laziness will inhibit you from taking advantage of all of the antioxidants available to you to protect your health, which is why I don’t recommend taking a bunch of supplements.

-Instead, I like to take care of everything at once, which is why I just take Athletic Greens, and recommend that my clients do as well.
+Instead, I like to take care of everything at once, which is why I just take a high-quality greens powder.

-Athletic Greens is an all natural, mega-nutrient formula designed to cover the daily nutritional needs of active people like us.
-This stuff is like magic—each serving is packed full of raw greens, antioxidants, herbs, enzymes, co-factors, mushrooms, vitamins, scarce nutrients, adaptogens, trace elements, minerals, prebiotics, and probiotics.
+Greens powder, when you choose good ones, are packed full of raw greens, antioxidants, herbs, enzymes, co-factors, mushrooms, vitamins, scarce nutrients, adaptogens, trace elements, minerals, prebiotics, and probiotics.

 Now, I know that sounds like I’m just rattling off a list of jargon, but, trust me—that shit’s important.
 In combination, those things give you an insane boost to your immune system, an increase in energy production, and a nudge towards alkaline balance, all while improving gut health and digestion.